widelands/widelands/doc/sphinx/source/animations.rst

 After conversion, you will need to delete the old files and copy over the new files, then delete the old animation code in the map object's ``init.lua`` file and add the new code.
-The tool will print the new code to the console for you, so all you need to do is copy/paste.
+The tool will print the new code to the console for you, so all you need to do is copy/paste and then add any missing optional parameters back in.

 Note that the table for spritesheets is called ``spritesheets``, not ``animations``!
 This distinction is necessary for performance reasons.